hanswenzel/CaTS_legacy/README.md

 Only the -g command line variable is mandatory!
 If you don't specify the macro file interactive mode is assumed:

-./CaTS -g impleLArTPC.gdml -pl 'FTFP_BERT+OPTICAL+STEPLIMIT'
+./CaTS -g simpleLArTPC.gdml -pl 'FTFP_BERT+OPTICAL+STEPLIMIT'

 if you don't provide the -pl argument the default physics list configuration:
 'FTFP_BERT+OPTICAL+STEPLIMIT'